-The ECC Recommendation (15)01, as amended on 14 February 2020, addresses, among other bands, the cross-border coordination in the frequency band 3400-3800 MHz.
-The use of synchronised networks in border areas in this frequency band is recommended and elements are provided regarding cross-border coordination in the case of synchronized networks using the same or different frame structures.
+The ECC Recommendation (15)01[3], as amended on 14 February 2020, addresses, among other bands, the cross-border coordination of outdoor TDD MFCN in the frequency band 3400-3800 MHz.
+The synchronisation of outdoor TDD networks in border areas in this frequency band is recommended and elements are provided regarding cross-border coordination in the case of synchronized networks using the same or different frame structures.
 When different frame structures and a common clock are used, DL symbol blanking feature allows to avoid interference from DL symbol into UL symbol of a base station in a neighbouring country.

 DL symbol blanking is not available yet in existing equipment and further studies are being carried out within CEPT.
-In this regard, the availability of such feature will be fostered by a limited choice of frame structure.
+In this regard, the availability of such feature will be fostered by a limited choice of frame structures.

 Many CEPT countries have authorized or will authorize soon the frequency band 3400-3800 MHz for MFCN and have engaged in cross-border negotiations with their neighbours in order to enable spectrum efficient deployment at the border.

-Therefore, CEPT has identified an urgent need for an ECC recommendation regarding frame structure to be used in cross-border coordination in order to facilitate the development of DL symbol blanking feature in due time, as well as the cross-border negotiation between administrations.
+Therefore, CEPT has identified an urgent need for an ECC recommendation regarding NR frame structures to be used in cross-border coordination in order to facilitate the development of DL symbol blanking feature in due time, as well as the negotiation of cross-border coordination agreements between administrations.

-ECC recommendation of YY(XX) on Frame structures to facilitate cross-border coordination in the frequency band 3400-3800 MHz
+ECC recommendation of YY(XX) on Frame structures to facilitate cross-border coordination OF TDD MFCN in the frequency band 3400-3800 MHz

 “The European Conference of Postal and Telecommunications Administrations, (style: ECC paragraph)